Fozeyasaid/Capston/README.md

     - Found fragmented data.

 Conclusion
-  In summary, my analysis shows a positive correlation between healthy life expectancy and GDP per capita, suggesting that economic progress may to improve healthcare and overall well-being.
-However, the relationship between healthy life expectancy and BMI is more complex, and it is crucial of considering other factors.
+  In summary, my analysis highlights:

+1. A positive correlation between healthy life expectancy and GDP per capita, indicating that economic progress may positively impact healthcare and overall well-being.
+2. Recognition of an unclear correlation between healthy life expectancy and BMI, emphasizing the importance of considering BMI along with other factors for accurate health outcomes.
-  Examining differences in income groups, regions, and outliers within a specific country highlights the necessity for targeted global health policies.
-Overall, the analysis provides valuable insights into global healthy life expectancy and well-being.
+3. The importance of addressing differences in income groups, regions, and outliers within a specific country, underlining the need for specific global health plans that focus on variations worldwide.